 In this Stack you will find fast(er) writing about objectively interesting things, FOR EXAMPLE learning a language, Moby Dick (spermaceti?!), circadian rhythms, sex, the number of plant species in one painting by Botticelli, contemporary discourse on medieval shrouds, why that is the real convo about AI, why that is not the problem with art, and maybe even the story of that time I was on Court TV.

-In the hopes of finding a middle ground between the glacial opus and unfiltered slop, I’ll try a steady trot.
+In the hopes of finding a middle ground between glacial opus and unfiltered slop, I’ll try a steady trot.
 Would it be better with an editor?
 Ya.
 Would it be better with a salary?
 For sure.
 I will NOT get post-frantic.
 Some may say that this is another form of procrastination and they’d be right!

 IT’S A BLOG